XxHardcoreGamerxX/XxHardcoreGamerxX/README.md

 ## 🧑‍💻 About Me

 I am a Computer Science student with a focus on Machine Learning and Data Science at the University of Copenhagen.
+I have also spent one year as an exchange student in South Korea at Hanyang University, where I took a lot of courses that explored the fields of Data science and Machine Learning.

 I enjoy building projects that challenge me to learn new skills and dive deeper into the world of AI and development.
 My current projects involve applying machine learning to solve real-world problems, and I am actively expanding my portfolio.

 ---